 DNA sequence reads from automated sequencing machines can be imported to the Workbench, trimmed and mapped to a reference sequence or assembled without use of reference sequence.
 A number of different file formats such as .SCF, .ABI, and PHD files are supported for Sanger sequencing reads.

-Interested in assembly of 454, Illumina Genome Analyzer, SOLiD or other high-throughput sequencing data?
-Get an overview of QIAGEN CLC Genomics Workbench
+Interested in assembly of NGS or other high-throughput sequencing data?
+Get an overview of QIAGEN CLC Genomics Workbench.

 Sequencing reads can be assembled into contigs without use of reference sequence or they can be mapped to a reference.
 You can also assemble reads to an existing contig.

 Nucleotides that are different from the contig are colored, providing an overview of inconsistencies.
 A ‘Find Inconsistency’ option allows quick and easy inspection of called variants.

 Traces, trimmed ends, coverage etc can be displayed for each contig and annotations, such as SNP annotations, can be added to regions of interest during the assembling process.

 The Workbenches are also able to detect secondary peaks in Sanger sequence chromatograms – a peak within a peak – to help discover heterozygous mutations.
 Looking at the height of the peak below the top peak, the Workbench considers all positions in a sequence, and if a peak is higher than the threshold set by the user, it will be “called”.

 Due to the integrated nature of the QIAGEN CLC Workbench it is easy to use the created contig-sequence as input for additional analyses such as BLAST analysis or cloning construction.

 Sequencing data analysis is easily done by using either QIAGEN CLC Main Workbench or QIAGEN CLC Genomics Workbench.